Alabama State Flag

-As well as resembling the Florida State Flag, the cross was also inspired from the Confederate battle flag (the official flag of the Confederate States of America).
-The first Alabama State Flag was adopted on January 11th, 1861 after Alabama withdrew from the Union of the United States of America, and it was referred to as the "Secession Convention Flag."
+The cross of the flag resembles the cross on the Confederate battle flag as well as the Florida State Flag as Alabama was once part of West Florida as well as Spanish Florida.
+The first Alabama State Flag was adopted on January 11th, 1861 after Alabama withdrew from the Union; this flag was referred to as the "Secession Convention Flag."
 The flag was only used for one month (until February 10th, 1861) before it was destroyed during a storm.
-The current Alabama State Flag was adopted on February 16th, 1895.
+The current design of the Alabama State Flag was adopted on February 16th, 1895.

 Alabama is located in the Southeastern region of the United States of America.
 It shares borders with Tennessee, Georgia, Florida, Gulf of Mexico, and Mississippi.
 The capital of Alabama is Montgomery, while the most populated city is Birmingham (which is also home to the world's largest cast iron statue – "The Vulcan"), and the state’s oldest city is Mobile.